ubirch/ubirch-protocol-sim/README.md

 ### Requirements

-- a SIM card with the ubirch applet installed
+- a [SIM card](https://1nce.com) with the ubirch applet installed
+- basic connectivity (via mobile network, wifi or other)
 - a Modem that supports the AT+CSIM commands to send APDU commands to the SIM card
-- connectivity

-## Key Generation
+## Support

-Generating a key, always use the UUID as the title of the key entry and use the key ID to access the key (signing key and verifying key need two different IDs!).
-The UUID will be automatically placed into the [UPP](//github.com/ubirch/ubirch-protocol#basic-message-format) as the required identity id.
+If you are having problems, please contact us using our [help desk](https://ubirch.atlassian.net/servicedesk/customer/portal/1).

 ## Signing/Chaining messages